hunaispc/FlutterCourseModules/4-RestApiIntegration/module2.md

 This guide provides a step-by-step tutorial on integrating an API using **Flutter BLoC** for state management.
 It uses **Rapid API** for fetching data, **Postman** for testing API responses, and **JSON to Dart** for creating models.

 ---
+About Rapid API

+Rapid API is the world’s largest API marketplace that enables developers to discover, connect, and manage thousands of APIs in one platform.
+It provides a secure way to integrate APIs, offers various pricing plans, and simplifies authentication with a single API key.
+Developers can browse different APIs, test them directly on the platform, and access analytics for monitoring API usage.
+---
+For this guide, we will use the Anime Database API from Rapid API to fetch anime details.
 ## **Project Setup**

 ### 1. **Create a New Flutter Project**